Jacopo Dondi dall'Orologio: Written works

-Dondi is credited with having painted the first topographic map of the territory of Padova.
-Now lost, it was used by his son Giovanni in the negotiations following the war of 1372–73 between Venice and Padova, and is described as "a map by the hand of Jacomo de' Dondi, physician, who was a most subtle man in the art of painting" ("una carta facta per man de un maistro Jacomo de' Dondi fisico, el qual fo subtilissimo homo in l'arte de pinger").
+Dondi is credited with having painted the first topographic map of the territory of Padua.
+Now lost, it was used by his son Giovanni in the negotiations following the war of 1372–73 between Venice and Padua, and is described as "a map by the hand of Jacomo de' Dondi, physician, who was a most subtle man in the art of painting" ("una carta facta per man de un maistro Jacomo de' Dondi fisico, el qual fo subtilissimo homo in l'arte de pinger").

-Dondi made an adaptation to the meridian of Padova of the astrological Tabulae de motibus planetarum or Toletanae, the alfonsine tables attributed to Alfonso X el Sabio, King of Castile.
+Dondi made an adaptation to the meridian of Padua of the astrological Tabulae de motibus planetarum or Toletanae, the alfonsine tables attributed to Alfonso X el Sabio, King of Castile.
 The work was in the possession of Giovanni in 1389, and was cited and praised by Beldomandi in his Canones de motibus corporum supercoelestium (1424), but was later lost.
 It has also been suggested that it was the work not of Jacopo but of one of his sons, either Gabriele or Giovanni.

 In his Ad inveniendum primum ascendens nativitatis, preserved in manuscripts in the Bodleian Library, Oxford (1468; Canon. misc.
 436) and the Osterreichische Nationalbibliotek, Vienna, (fifteenth century; Lat.
 5208), Dondi showed that the ascendant at the time of birth was the same as the house of the moon at the time of conception.

 A short historical work preserved in manuscripts in the Biblioteca Nazionale Marciana (Marc. lat.
 X, 34 (3129)) and the Biblioteca del Seminario di Padova (MS. 11) dates from about 1334.

 Dondi also wrote on grammar.
 Bernardino Scardeone records a manuscript copied in Venice in 1372 of Dondi's expositiones on the Magnae derivationes of Uguccione da Pisa.
 Thought to be lost, the work survives in manuscripts in the Fitzwilliam Museum, Cambridge, (301), the Bodleian (Canon. misc.
 201) and the Biblioteca universitaria of Pavia (Aldini 258).